danfuzz/samizdat/doc/samizdat-0-lib/Map.md

 map does not have a particular given key, then that key has no affect on the result.

-#### `mapGet(map, key) <> . | void`

-Returns the value mapped to the given key (an arbitrary value) in the given map.
-If there is no such mapping, then this returns void.

 #### `mapKeys(map) <> list`

 Returns the list of keys contained in the given map, in sorted order.

-#### `mapNth(map, n) <> . | void`

-Returns the `n`th (zero-based) mapping of the given map, if `n` is a valid int index into the map.
-Otherwise, if `n` is a non-negative int, this returns void.
-Otherwise, this terminates the runtime with an error.

-When given a valid index, the return value is a single-mapping map, which is suitable as the argument to `mappingKey` and `mappingValue`.

-The ordering of the mappings is by sort order of the keys.

 #### `mapPut(map, key, value) <> map`